gnuhow/k21/devops/azureDevopsSetup.md

         - Create a service connection in Azure Devops, but dont finish it.
             - check apply to all pipelines
         - Assign the role to the managed identity.

-- Manually create Azure Storage account for terraform
+- Create Azure Storage account for terraform
+    - create a blob container called azure-devops for the storage account

 - install terraform into Azure DevOps
     - https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks